Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Preliminaries

 \subsection{Interpolative and CUR decompositions}

 Interpolative decomposition (ID) \cite{cheng2005compression} is a matrix factorization that can be applied to any matrix $A$ and defined as the following:

-where $B$ is a subset of the $k$-columns of $A$ and $P$ is an interpolation matrix with certain properties (such as small norm) that is used for reconstructing $A$ from $B$.
-The columns of $B$ are computed by rank revealing factorization \cite{gu1996efficient,pan2000existence,miranian2003strong,ipsen_RRQR,RRQR_svd} in order to get an error $\Vert A-BP\Vert$ bounded by a factor proportional to the the $k$ singular value of $A$.
-In addition to the deterministic algorithm for computing the ID that is described in \cite{cheng2005compression}, there is a randomized version that starts by projecting $A$ onto a low dimensional space using a random normally distributed matrix \cite{martinsson2011randomized,halko2011finding}.
-This property is used implicitly in Algorithm \ref{alg:ID_Sampling}.
+where $B$ is a subset of the $k$-columns of $A$ and $T$ is an interpolation matrix with certain properties (such as spectral norm bounded by a factor dependent on the size of the matrix \cite{liberty2007randomized}) that is used for reconstructing $A$ from $B$.
+The columns of $B$ are computed by rank revealing factorization \cite{gu1996efficient,pan2000existence,miranian2003strong,chandrasekaran1994rank,RRQR_svd} in order to get an error $\Vert A-BT\Vert$ bounded by a factor proportional to the $k$th singular value of $A$.
+In more detail, using the development from \cite{cheng2005compression}, suppose $AP=QR$ is a strong rank revealing QR (RRQR) factorization of $A$ (suppose $m \ge n$), where $P$ is an $n \times n$ permutation matrix, $Q$ is an $m \times n$ matrix with orthonormal columns and $R$ is an $n \times n$ upper triangular matrix.
+Splitting $Q$ and $R$: